tonygaobasketball/ConvexClustering/py_codes_matrixform/Readme.txt

-This folder contains Python codes for GME3-CC model with matrix variable.
+This folder contains Python codes for GME-CC model.

+Updated on 01/13/2025
+by Zheming Gao.